telerik/maui-docs/controls/calendar/templates.md

 # .NET MAUI Calendar Templates

-If the default templates of the control do not suit your needs, you can easily define custom ones.
+If the default look how the days, months, years and decades are presented do not match your use case, you can define custom templates.
 The available templates for customizing are:

 * `DayTemplate `(`DataTemplate`)&mdash;Specifies the content templates for the days in the month view of the Calendar.
 * `MonthTemplate `(`DataTemplate`)&mdash;Specifies the content templates for the months in the year view of the Calendar.